 We’re excited that you have arrived and can’t wait to meet you!
 Before we meet, there are things to do.
 Select the tab appropriate for you for instructions.

 You are required to register as a student each semester during which you are participating as a visiting student.
-While you are not charged tuition for this course, the tuition value of $5,374 per semester is included as a University subsidy on your DS-2019 form.
+While you are not charged tuition for this course, the tuition value of $5,704 per semester in 2020-21 is included as a University subsidy on your DS-2019 form.

 Access to various buildings and offices will be granted in one of two ways: